 Be sure to download our complete packing list for Japan!
 It’s packed with good suggestions and insider tips to help plan your Japan trip.
 And it’s completely FREE, so why not!?

 We want to hear from you!

-What do you think about this list of things to do in Osaka, Japan?
+What do you think about this list of things to do in Kyoto, Japan?
 What would you add to the list?
 Do you know of any other hidden gems?
-Do you have any questions about traveling in Osaka?
+Do you have any questions about traveling in Kyoto?
 Let us know in the comments below!